 How to Create That Web Series

-First, it’s best to develop a following so when you post something people will actually watch it.
-Try and start out by posting general videos and gaining support through your social media channels.
+First, it’s best to develop a following, so people will watch it when you post something.
+Try and start by posting general videos and gaining support through your social media channels.

 2: Get It Together